 Examples include urgent medical support or assistance; capital expenses for repair or replacement of essential household items; counselling; retraining or rehabilitation costs.

-The maximum level of Special Needs Grants per applicant per annum will not exceed $5,000 except in extraordinary circumstances.
+The maximum level of Special Needs Grants per applicant will not exceed $6,000 every two years except in extraordinary circumstances.